 So out of all the mentioned Visual Novels, which is my favorite?

-Most, if not all of the titles I listed are Eroge, and when it comes to this, I think I’m quite picky.
+Most, if not all of the titles I listed are eroge, and when it comes to this, I think I’m quite picky.
 The art has to be at least enjoyable to a certain degree.
 If there is voice acting, the voices need to fit the characters, but most importantly, I just can’t stand violence, or even worse, rape.
-If a Visual Novel comes with rape, I just can’t play it, or I would at least skip these scenes.
+If a visual novel includes rape, I just can’t play it, or I would at least skip these scenes.
 But if we now add in some other themes, such as sex toys or H-scenes that involve more than only two people, then I’ll just completely lose interest.

 Harems of female protagonists, sex toys, simulating male genitals, dick-girl transformations, gender bending, and entanglements with males, to say nothing of grotesque depictions of bodily fluids or depressing plot developments, are all completely absent. (http://petalsgarden.axypb.net)